 For one year, study, prayer, communal life, participation in the life of the Custody and familiarization with St. Francis’ idea of life, helps the postulant to understand and formulate his life commitment.

-On donning the Franciscan habit, after a year of postulancy, the year of novitiate begins.
-The program during this time includes playing an intensive part in the everyday life of the brotherhood.
+After a year of postulancy, the year of novitiate begins.
+The program during this time includes living and learning, in an intensive way, the everyday life of the brotherhood.

-At the close of this year of novitiate, and with the approval of their trainers, the novices take a simple religious vow, in other words they make the public commitment to live according to the rule of St Francis: obedience, poverty, chastity.
-This commitment is repeated for four separate years.
+At the close of this year of novitiate, and with the approval of the Custos of the Holy Land after consulting with those responsible for their Formation, the novices make simple religious vows: they make the public commitment to live according to the Rule of St Francis in obedience, poverty, and chastity.
+This commitment is for one year and is repeated until the individual Brother is ready to make the final life-long vows.

-During this period, novices attend the international seminary together with the brethren who have been sent here by their Provinces for a life and study experience.
-The training program includes a two-year period of philosophy studies and one year for language study.
-At the end of these three years, the theological quadrennium begins.
-Everyone takes part in the life project of the St. Saviour community.
-Novices offer their services for celebration of the liturgy in the Basilica of the Holy Sepulchre and they participate in the Custody’s cultural initiatives.
+During this period of temporary profession, the simply professed continue to live in a Friar community and may attend the International Seminary in Jerusalem together with other Friars who have been sent by their provinces for a life and study experience.
+The training program may include a two-year period of philosophy studies, one year for language study and four years of theological studies.
+The students offer their services for celebration of the liturgy in the shrines of the Holy Land and especially the Basilica of the Holy Sepulchre and they participate in the Custody’s cultural initiatives.

-The four years of temporary profession concludes with the solemn profession, which makes the novices permanent members of the Order, with full rights and duties in the Custody.
-After the solemn profession, they continue to study theology, but they reside in one of the convents in Jerusalem or the neighboring areas, and are gradually guided into taking full responsibility for their training, which passes from initial to permanent.
+The period of temporary profession concludes with the solemn profession, by which the Friars become permanent members of the Order, with full rights and duties in the Custody.
+After the solemn profession, they may continue to study theology, and reside in one of the houses of the Friars in Jerusalem or the neighboring areas, and are gradually guided into taking full responsibility for their training, which passes from initial to permanent.

-- You must be at least 20 years of age and a high school graduate, or have received an equivalent diploma.
-Anyone 40-45 years old will be considered on a case by case basis.
+- You must be between 22-35 years of age and a high school graduate, or have received an equivalent diploma.
+Those between 18-22 or 35-50 years old will be considered, but their applications will be considered only if there is good reason to make an exception to the normal age requirements.

 - You must be a practicing Catholic in good standing with the Church.

 - You must be in good physical and psychological health.
 Physical and psychological/behavioral assessments are required.
-Assessments will be given once the candidate has arrived.
+Assessments will be given to the candidate throughout the process of joining the Order.

 - You must not have any outstanding debts or any financial obligations.